Weather Update for Karachi

-Weather in country's largest city Karachi will remain hot and humid during the next 24 hours, the Pakistan Meteorological Department (PMD) said on Thursday.
+KARACHI – Weather in country's largest city will remain cloudy during the next 24 hours, the Pakistan Meteorological Department (PMD) said on Friday.

-On Thursday, the mercury reached 34°C at noon, while temperature is expected to be dropped to 31°C in the evening and night.
+On Friday, the mercury reached 28°C at noon, while temperature is expected to be dropped in the evening and night.

-Karachi’s air quality was recorded 74for the day.
+Karachi’s air quality was recorded 78 for the day.
 According to AccuWeather, the air of financial capital has reached a high level of pollution and is unhealthy for sensitive groups.

 It is recommended to reduce time spent outside if they are feeling symptoms such as difficulty breathing or throat irritation.